owncloud/ocis/docs/adr/0003-outsource-user-management.md

 We should use an existing ldap server and make GLauth a drop in replacement for it. <!-- optional -->

 * Good, because we can use an existing user repository (an LDAP server), no need to sync or learn users.
-* Good, because admins can rely on existing user managemen tools.
+* Good, because admins can rely on existing user management tools.
-* Good, because we would have a clear seperation of concerns:
+* Good, because we would have a clear separation of concerns:
   - users reside in whatever repository, typically an LDAP server
     - could be an existing LDAP server or AD
     - could be our embeddable drop in glauth server